shipiyouniao/UnityEasyInject/Readme.md

 #### 3.5 GameObject Component Class Bean Based on Liskov Substitution Principle

 GameObject component classes are also based on the Liskov Substitution Principle.
-If a class implements many interfaces, please make sure to specify the name in the `[BeanName]` of the subclass.

-There will be no parent class registered as a Bean because the class is always inherited from `BeanMonoBehaviour`.

-***However, the framework will not register according to the implementation chain, only the parent interface of the implementation class will be registered.***

-***But if the interface is a Unity-related interface (namespace contains `UnityEngine`), the interface will be skipped.***
+***If the parent class or interface has multiple subclasses or implementation classes, please make sure to use the `[BeanName]` attribute to specify a name to make it unique.***

 ```csharp
 public interface ISay